 We do not have any employees.
-Our day-to-day investment operations are managed by our investment adviser.
-Our investment adviser employs a total of over 44 investment professionals, including its principals.
-In addition, we reimburse our administrator for the allocable portion of overhead and other expenses incurred by it in performing its obligations under an administration agreement, including the compensation of our chief financial officer and chief compliance officer, and their staff.
+Our day-to-day investment operations are managed by our Adviser.
+Our Adviser employs a total of over 38 investment professionals, including its principals.
+In addition, we reimburse our administrator for the allocable portion of overhead and other expenses incurred by it in performing its obligations under an administration agreement, including the compensation of our Chief Financial Officer and Chief Compliance Officer, and their staff.